Lithuanian Special Operations Forces

-The Lithuanian Special Operations Force (LITHSOF) (Lietuvos Specialiųjų Operacijų Pajėgos) is a special operation unit of the Lithuanian Armed Forces, formed exclusively of carefully selected, motivated and specially trained professionals.
-The main tasks of the Special Operations Force are counter terrorism, special reconnaissance, and hostage rescue.
+The Lithuanian Special Operations Forces (LITHSOF) (Lietuvos Specialiųjų Operacijų Pajėgos) is a special operation unit of the Lithuanian Armed Forces, formed exclusively of carefully selected, motivated and specially trained professionals.
+The main tasks of the Special Operations Forces are direct action, special reconnaissance, and military assistance.

-The Lithuanian Special Operations Force has been in operation de facto since 2002 and it was established de jure on April 3, 2008, when amendments of the National Defence System organisation and military service law came into force.
+The Lithuanian Special Operations Forces has been in operation de facto since 2002 and it was established de jure on April 3, 2008, when amendments of the National Defence System organisation and military service law came into force.
 SOF is formed from the Special Operations Unit.

 Structure and tasks

-The structure of the Lithuanian Special Operations Force is flexible which makes it easy to form squadrons intended for specific operations and missions from its elements.
+The structure of the Lithuanian Special Operations Forces is flexible which makes it easy to form squadrons intended for specific operations and missions from its elements.
 It consists of: